opentill/opentill/README.md

 - Use Laravel Pint for code formatting: `./vendor/bin/pint`
 - Write tests for new features
 - Ensure all tests pass before submitting PR
+- Use conventional commit messages (enforced by commitlint)

 ## Security